topepo/caret/RegressionTests/test_results/ordinalNet.md

-Cumulative Probability Model for Ordinal Data (`vglmCumulative`)
+Penalized Ordinal Regression (`ordinalNet`)
 =====

 There are regression tests to compare model results between different versions of `caret` and the individual packages.
 These test evaluate whether consistent results can be obtained.
-The code used to generate the objects that are compared can be found [here](https://github.com/topepo/caret/blob/master/RegressionTests/Code/vglmCumulative.R).
+The code used to generate the objects that are compared can be found [here](https://github.com/topepo/caret/blob/master/RegressionTests/Code/ordinalNet.R).
-A [history of commits](https://github.com/topepo/caret/commits/master/models/files/vglmCumulative.R) for the model code is also available
+A [history of commits](https://github.com/topepo/caret/commits/master/models/files/ordinalNet.R) for the model code is also available

 Testing Information:
 ---------